For any CEO, CFO, AP Clerk, AP Manager, Digital Transformation Manager or anyone looking to improve their accounts payable function and processes.

 1. AP automation will reduce your time, by more than 80% by using the best OCR and exception management capability

-3. Saving money and optimising cash flow.
-If you are still processing invoice manually, you could reduce your processing costs by almost 90%
+3. Save money and optimise cash flow.
+If you are still processing invoices manually, you could reduce your processing costs by almost 90%

 6. Negotiate discounts with early payments

-7. Promoting a collaborative and efficient workplace environment
+7. Promote a collaborative and efficient workplace environment

-8. Having total control over multiple workflows and users
+8. Have total control over multiple workflows and users

 10. And of course, gaining a competitive advantage.
 As we said at the beginning of this guide, the multiple new technologies currently available on the market have extended the entire set of possibilities for accounts payable departments.
 OCR using artificial intelligence, cloud-based solutions, flexible workflows, unlimited business rules, and seamless integration finally enable accounts payable processes to be fully automated, creating a touchless experience and financial benefits with a quick ROI.
 More importantly, the time saved and the efficiency of the workflow more than often establishes a safe environment for your team while drastically reducing human errors.
 This is an immeasurable benefit yet a strong factor that impacts positively on your competitive advantage.